 PID Line Following Robot

-Line Following Robot will be a highly efficient robot that will detect and follow the line on the ground.
-The robot will immediately respond to any line shift.
+Line Following Robot is a highly efficient robot design that detects and follow the line on the ground.
+The robot immediately responds to any line shift.
 Ultra High Quality Parts and Sensors will be used.
 PID will be implemented in it

 Created by